MagnusMarx/JS-Doom/DON'T_readme.md

 just so you know, this was made by a 15 year old. so HAH, take that.

 idk how that was supposed to make you feel bad, but it somehow did

+i dont give two craps about what you do with this, just don't ruin the fun for everyone and report this for piracy.
+I didn't make these games, all credit goes to ID Software.
+I own physical copies of the game.
+DO NOT SELL THIS "PORT" OF THE GAME AS YOUR OWN.
+I MADE THIS!
+Other than that, do whatever the hell you want with this I really don't care.
+But, Please, don't report this project.
+Don't be "that guy" and ruin the fun for everyone

 ============================================================================================